dalaing/blog/content/community/index.md

 - [Board Game Arena](https://en.boardgamearena.com/join)
 - [Yucata](https://www.yucata.de/en/)

 The idea is that people will be drop in when they have time.
-If you are keen to hang out with someone and noone else is currently in the room, maybe consider hanging around for a little while in case other people show up.
+If you are keen to hang out with someone and no one else is currently in the room, maybe consider hanging around for a little while in case other people show up.
 I'll try to drum up enough interest to keep things buzzing.

 I'm able to create breakout rooms for people to chat in while they are playing games, or for those who want to have side discussion etc...
 We'll all work it out as we go.
 I'm also considering getting a premium account on Board Game Arena so we can play more games / have more control over the whole experience.